libero/walking-skeleton/events/schema.md

 }
 ```

 - `eventId` is unique for all events.
+It is a UUID version 1 generated with time and a node identifier.
 - `date` identifies when the event has happened (then it can get published, consumed, etc).
 - `aggregate` identifies the unit of consistency that has produced the event: article run in the bot, article version in the articles, store podcast episode in journal-cms, an article's set of metrics in metrics, a single profile in profiles.
 All three information are required to uniquely identify it: `service`, `name`, `identifier`.
 - `type` describes what the event is about so that they can be grouped or recognized.